 - Obtaining pertinent information for activities including name and contact information (phone and email) of the person leading the event, a description of the event including the distance and elevation for the hike, etc., as well as when and where the event is being held

-- Providing information about past and future activities to the Webmaster for publication on the website
+- Providing information about future activities and reports and pictures of past activities to the Communications Coordinator for publication

-- Providing copies of Release and Indemnity Agreement to leaders, to be completed by non-member participants and then given to the Membership Coordinator for record keeping
+- Providing copies of Release and Indemnity Agreement to leaders, to be completed by all participants and then given to the Membership Coordinator for record keeping

 - Providing a list of activities for the next calendar year to Council and to the General Assembly

-- Working closely with the Web Master to ensure all information on events is correct and up to date
+- Working closely with the Communications Coordinator to ensure all information on events is correct and up to date

 - Finding partners for future exchange programs